gkumar10/Statistical-Inference/Course-Project/simulation_exercise.md

 Let's use QQPlot to see whether data is normally distributed.
 Most data fall on the line on the QQ plot, but then both ends tail off a bit.
 The data isn't perfectly normal, but the QQ Plot shows that normality is a pretty good approximation.

-As another proof point, the blue line in the 'Distribution of mean' histogram in #1 above also indicates the distribution is approximately normal.
+As another proof point: according to the Central Limit Theorem, the averages of samples follow normal distribution.
+In the 'Distribution of mean' histogram in #1 above, the shape of blue line also indicates the distribution is approximately normal.

 ```r